Alcoholic drinks to order if you want a shot at trying to lose weight

 - Glyceryl monostearate and pepsin (which is used for foam control and head stability)

-- Carrageenan; widely used in the food industry as a thickener; improving the quality of the beer
+- Carrageenan, a common thickener in the culinary sector; improving the quality of the brew

 How about wine?

 The Alcohol and Tobacco Tax and Trade Bureau administers the labeling of wine.

 However, it appears that the number of suspects in your merlot or sauvignon Blancs is lower.